At a glance

-About: Chronic kidney disease is a gradual loss of kidney function over a period of months of years which causes a build-up of toxins in the blood.
-It a common disease in middle-aged to senior cats.
+About: Chronic kidney disease is a gradual loss of kidney function over a period of months or years which causes a build-up of toxins in the blood.
+CKD is a common disease in middle-aged to senior cats.

 Causes: There are a number of causes of chronic kidney disease including infection, hereditary, kidney tumours, nephritis and nephrosis, polycystic kidney disease, aging and idiopathic (no known cause).

 Symptoms: Frequent urination, increased thirst, weight loss, bad breath, decreased appetite, weight loss, lethargy, oral ulcers, vomiting, drooling (due to nausea) and anemia.

 Diagnosis: Thorough physical examination along with baseline tests including biochemical profile, complete blood count, urinalysis as well as urine specific gravity, x-rays and ultrasound.